mozilla-releng/relengdocs/procedures/release-duty/index.rst

 As ReleaseDuty you need to *subscribe* to certain mailing lists:

 *  All types of sign-offs and approvals should go to `release signoff mailing list <https://mail.mozilla.org/listinfo/release-signoff>`__
-*  All releng automation emails should go to `release-automation-notifications <https://groups.google.com/a/mozilla.com/forum/?hl=en#!forum/release-automation-notifications>`__
 *  All discussion topics should go to `release drivers mailing list <https://mail.mozilla.org/listinfo/release-drivers>`__

 These other mailing lists will likely have useful discussions and information: